tvdboom/ATOM/docs_sources/user_guide/data_management.md

 a fruit, a label is output for both properties and each label is one of the possible classes of the corresponding property.

-### Multioutput regression
+#### Multioutput regression

 Multioutput regression predicts multiple numerical properties for each sample.
-Each property is a numerical variable and the number of properties to be predicted for each sample is greater than or equal to 2.
+Each property is a numerical variable and the number of properties to be predicted for each sample is >= 2.
 Some estimators that support multioutput regression are faster than just running n_output estimators.

 For example, prediction of both wind speed and wind direction, in degrees, using data obtained at a certain location.
 Each sample would be data obtained at one location and both wind speed and direction would be output for each sample.

+### Native multioutput models

+Some models have native support for multioutput tasks.
+This means that the original estimator is used to make predictions directly on all the target columns.
+Examples of such models are [KNearestNeighbors][], [RandomForest][] and [ExtraTrees][].

 ### Non-native multioutput models

+The majority of the models don't have integrated support for multioutput tasks.
+However, it's possible to still use them for such tasks, wrapping them in a meta-estimator capable of handling multiple target columns.
+For non-native multioutput models, ATOM does so automatically.
+For [multilabel][] tasks, the meta-estimator is:

+* [ClassifierChain][]
+* [RegressorChain][]

+And for [multiclass-multioutput][] and [multioutput regression][], the meta-estimator is:

+* [MultioutputClassifier][]
+* [MultioutputRegressor][]

+The `multioutput` attribute contains the meta-estimator object.
+Change the attribute's value to use a custom object.
+Both classes or instances where the underlying estimator is the first parameter are accepted.
+Set the attribute to `None` to ignore the meta-estimator for multioutput tasks.

+!!! note
+    Currently, scikit-learn metrics do not support multiple target variables.
+    If the [prediction method][prediction-methods] needed to calculate a metric returns multiple columns, ATOM calculates the mean of the selected metric over every individual target.

+!!! tip
+    * Some models like [MultiLayerPerceptron][] have native support for multilabel tasks, but not for multioutput.
+Use `atom.multioutput = None` to disable the meta-estimator wrapper.
+    * Set the `native_multioutput` parameter in [ATOMModel][] equal to True to ignore the meta-estimator for [custom models][].

 <br>